Sun 7 Dec 2014

-Green's was first recorded in the early 70's by Kip Lornell who recorded him on several occasions in 1974 and 1975.
+James “Guitar Slim” Stephens was first recorded in the early 70's by Lornell who recorded him on several occasions in 1974 and 1975.
 His first LP, Greensboro Rounder, was issued in 1979 by the British Flyright label and are comprised of these recordings.
-Green also appears on the anthologies Eight Hand Sets & Holy Steps and Ain't Gonna Rain No More from the 1970's.
+Green also appears on the anthologies Eight Hand Sets & Holy Steps and Ain't Gonna Rain No More: Blues And Pre-Blues From Piedmont North Carolina.
 Green's final recordings were made in 1980 by Siegfried Christmann and Axel Küstner for the Living Country Blues USA series of albums.
 Other songs from 1980 appear on the album Old Time Barrelhouse Blues which also includes sides by Memphis Piano Red.
 Green passed away in 1991.

 The Virginia Traditions series consisted of nine albums issued between 1978 and 1988 by BRI Records, a label operated by the Blue Ridge Institute of Ferrum College.
 The recordings, made in various settings between the mid-1920's and the mid-1980's, range from African American work songs to Anglo American ballads to a cappella sacred music and stringband tunes.
 As the Blue Ridge Institute's staff folklorist, Lornell was involved with the series, producing, writing liner notes and compiling tracks which included some of his own field recordings.
 He was most deeply involved in the volumes Non-Blues Secular Black Music and Tidewater Blues which is where we draw our selections form.
 Smithsonian Folkways has made the entire series available via their website.